San Giorgio su Legnano: Civil architecture

 The villa has an English landscape garden, which covers about 9,300 square meters.
 Originally, the green area had a larger extent.

-Orio Vergani denoundes the house, calling it:
+Orio Vergani denounces the house, calling it:

 In English this text means: "a villa that has characteristics of simplicity and austerity typical of the manor houses of the area".

 The Palazzo Lucini Arborio Mella, whose date of construction is unknown, in the early 18th century belonged to Count Francesco Lucini, who was at that time the largest landowner of the municipality.
 The portal and a wrought-iron balcony on the low front of the old house are valuable.
 Later it passed to the accounts Arborio Mella and was renovated during the 18th century, as evidenced by the vault of the great salon frescoed in 1750 by Biagio Bellotti.

 The Mella accounts decided to sell the building in 1922.
 The historic garden of the palace was created in the 19th century and sold to the parish for the construction of the new parish church.
 The building was divided into several properties.
 A portion of this building was the first seat of the town hall of the municipality of San Giorgio su Legnano (from 1924 to 1929).
 Today part of the building, owned by the municipality, houses a nursery.

 In the centre of San Giorgio su Legnano you can still see also the Villa Bizzozzero, house owned by Carlo Bizzozero, one of the largest owners of rural and real estate of San Giorgio of the 18th century.
 This villa had a garden, overlooking piazza Mazzini.